amirrezavazifeh/Snapshot-Hyperspectral-Imaging-Neural-Field/README.md

 - **Spatial Scanning (push-broom systems):** captures one line of the scene at a time, requiring motion of the object or sensor.
 - **Spectral Scanning (filter-based systems):** sequentially captures one wavelength at a time, leading to long acquisition times and temporal misalignment.
-- **Snapshot Imaging:** captures all wavelengths in a single exposure using multiplexed optics or coded apertures — but produces **sparse, spectrally mixed measurements**.
+- **Snapshot Imaging:** captures all wavelengths in a single exposure using multiplexed optics or coded apertures, but produces **sparse, spectrally mixed measurements**.

-The last category—**snapshot hyperspectral imaging**—offers high-speed acquisition but poses a major reconstruction challenge.
+The last category, **snapshot hyperspectral imaging**, offers high-speed acquisition but poses a major reconstruction challenge.
 Each pixel typically measures only one wavelength, making the recovery of the full 3D hyperspectral cube from a 2D snapshot an **ill-posed inverse problem**.

 ---